cmtoomey/archive-blog/_posts/2017-05-23-reacttableau.md

 <VictoryLine data={this.state.victoryData}/>
 ```

 That will give us an animated bar chart.
-Let's add make that button update the data and call it a day.
+Let's make that button update the data and call it a day.

 ## Step 8: Dat button